chemsss/devops-project/README.md

 * Monitoring with Prometheus and Grafano to the application containerized in a K8s cluster

 # 1. Web application

-The app is a basic NodeJS web application exposing REST API that creates and stores user parameters in [Redis database](https://redis.io/).
+The app is a basic NodeJS web application exposing REST API that creates and stores user parameters in a [Redis database](https://redis.io/).

 ## Functionality